RESIMAC Home Loans

 Fixed rate home loans

-You can rest easy knowing that your ongoing monthly repayments are fixed with no changes due to interest rate movements.
-This is without having to sacrifice the features you need, like a weekly, fortnightly or monthly payment reschedule and no monthly or annual fees.
+Your ongoing monthly repayments are fixed with no changes due to interest rate movements.
+You can choose from a weekly, fortnightly or monthly payment reschedule and there are no monthly or annual fees.
+Borrowers are unable to make extra or lump sum repayments and redraw is not available.
 For flexibility, you also have the option of splitting your loan with a portion on fixed and the rest on variable.

 How do I apply for a RESIMAC home loan?